Facing Challenges and Dreaming Dreams: Q&A with Five New Eastman Faculty Members

 I think one of the main challenges is to keep music alive and active in schools.
 I’m curious to know how the system works in the States, because in the UK we are constantly battling with the government wishing for more focus on music in schools.
 We have to work hard to be sure every child has access to music.
 It’s one of the most fulfilling aspects of my music festival at Hatfield House seeing children at our education concert, who might not have been to a classical concert before, responding to what they are seeing and hearing.
 Every child should be given the chance to be a musician.
 It’s such a positive influence in so many ways not least learning to listen to each other, being creative, developing a new skill and making many new friends through the process.
 Music builds communities.

 My top priority is to give the next generation their best chance in preparation for the profession, sharing all the knowledge and experience I’m continuing to build on and being as supportive as I possibly can be through the process.
-It is not easy to make a living as a musician, and the desire has to be burning inside to keep us all going and to fulfil our dreams.
+It is not easy to make a living as a musician, and the desire has to be burning inside to keep us all going and to fulfill our dreams.

 This summer, I was at the Australian Chamber Music Festival and had a wonderful time in Townsville.
 I’m very excited to begin my new post at Eastman ahead and getting to know all the students and faculty.
 I’ll be balancing the year with teaching and performing with concerts in the UK and Germany as well as releasing a few CDs.
 Variety is the spice of life, and I’m thrilled to be joining the Eastman community.